coo-lest/FileShare/README.md

 Here are some known issues:
 * **Upload/Download/NewFolder to a *File* (instead of a Folder) will cause problem**
 Just make sure you select a *folder* as the destination.
-This may also cause unpredicted problems in subsequent operations!
+**This may also cause unpredicted problems in subsequent operations!** In that case, try to logout and re-login or restart the program.

 * **Error may prompt when login to hosts in *another network***
 Due to some problem with the class `ObjectOutputStream`, bytes of an object may